bangbangcon/west/content/Speakers.md

 Michigan State University.
 His research interests lie in computer and network security, malware analysis, digital forensics, and cyber crimes.
 In the past, he worked as a penetration tester.
-He has been an active speaker at conferences and spoken at DEFCON, IEEE APWG eCrime conference, GrrCon, BSides and others.
+He has been an active speaker at conferences and spoken at DEFCON, APWG eCrime conference, GrrCon, ToorCon, CascadiaJS, BSides and others.
 He holds an MS in Information Security and an MBA in Marketing.